How to Fit Internal Bifold Doors

 Internal bifold doors can sometimes be rather confusing when you’re trying to fit them.
 Taking the time to lay out all of the components and ensure that you have everything to hand will make the process much simpler.

-For a more visual guide of how to install your internal bifold doors, this video from Jeld Wen, shows you just how simple it is to fit your doors yourself:
+For a more visual guide of how to install your internal bifold doors, this video from Jeld Wen, one of the brands we stock at Doors & More, shows you just how simple it is to fit your doors yourself:

 Common Problems When Fitting Bifold Doors